Eschatologue/CM_wiki/docs/character-creation/race/human.md

 *Adaptable, expansionist, and deeply superstitious, humans stand as the dominant race of Antares.
 While other races may have laid the groundwork, it is humans who elevated their creations and propelled them to new heights.*

-## Racial Feature
+## Racial Trait

+### Age
-- **Age.** Humans reach adulthood in their late teens and live less than a century.
+Humans reach adulthood in their late teens and live less than a century.

-- **Alignment.** Humans tend toward no particular alignment.
-The best and the worst are found among them.
+### Size
+Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
+Regardless of your position in that range, your size is :material-size-m:**Medium**.

+### Speed
+Your base :material-arrow-right-bold-box:walking speed is 30 feet.

+### Creature Type
-- **Creature Type.** You are a :material-human-child:**Humanoid**.
+You are a :material-human-child:**Humanoid**.
 You are also considered a human for any prerequisite or effect that requires you to be a human.
-- **Size.** Humans vary widely in height and build, from barely 5 feet to well over 6 feet tall.
-Regardless of your position in that range, your size is **Medium**.
-- **Speed.** Your base walking speed is 30 feet.

-## Subrace Feature
+## Subrace Traits

-Choose a subrace from the options below:
+In Antares, though humans may differ in looks, stature, skin color, and other attributes, they can often be divided into three separate lineages.

 ### Common Lineage

 The most common human lineage found in Antares, can be found from the tallest peak of Mykrrheim's mountain ranges to the deepest pit of the Underdark.

-#### :fontawesome-solid-square-arrow-up-right: Ability Scores
+#### :material-arrow-up-bold-box: Ability Scores

-- **Ability Score Increase.** Two different ability scores of your choice increase by 1.
+Two different ability scores of your choice increase by 1.

 #### :material-lightbulb-on: Proficiencies

+- **Language**

-- **Language.** You learn one extra language of your choice.
+    You can speak, read, and write Common and Two extra language of your choice.

+- **Tools**

-- **Tools.** You gain proficiency in one set of Artisan's Tools or one Gaming Set or your choice.
+    You gain proficiency in one set of Artisan's Tools or one Gaming Set of your choice.

+- **Skills**

-- **Skills.** You gain proficiency in two skill of your choice.
+    You gain proficiency in two skills of your choice.

-#### :material-cards-playing-diamond: Feats
+#### :material-cards-playing-diamond: Human's Flexibility

-- **Human's Flexibility.** You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.
+You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.

 ### Gallian Lineage

-Humans with Gallian lineage possess a unique trait: innate talent for magic.
+Humans with Gallian lineage possess a unique trait: an innate talent for magic.
 However, whether they choose to hone this ability through training is entirely their decision.

-#### :fontawesome-solid-square-arrow-up-right: Ability Scores
+#### :material-arrow-up-bold-box: Ability Scores

-- **Ability Score Increase.** Two different ability scores of your choice increase by 1.
+Two different ability scores of your choice increase by 1.

 #### :material-lightbulb-on: Proficiencies

+- **Language**

-- **Skills.** You gain proficiency in one skill of your choice.
+    You can speak, read, and write Common and one extra language of your choice.

+- **Skills**

-- **Magic Sense.** You gain proficiency in Intelligence (Arcana).
+    You gain proficiency in one skill of your choice and Intelligence (Arcana)

-#### :fontawesome-solid-arrows-spin: Additional Features
+#### :fontawesome-solid-hand-sparkles: Gallian Magic

-- **Gallian Magic.** You know one cantrip of your choice from the Sorcerer spell list.
+You know one cantrip of your choice from the Sorcerer spell list.
 You can pick between Intelligence, Wisdom, or Charisma for its spellcasting abilities.

-#### :material-cards-playing-diamond: Feats
+#### :material-cards-playing-diamond: Human's Flexibility

-- **Human's Flexibility.** You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.
+You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.

 ### London Lineage